-Can I verify that my customers will be migrated successfully before I start the migration process?
+Can I run a pre-test to ensure that my customers are migrated successfully before I start the migration process?

-Yes.
-Porter can be run in dry run mode.
-In this mode, Porter emulates customer migration without modifying the data.
-Therefore, you can check the configuration of the target system before running the migration process.
+Yes, to a certain degree, by using the "dry-run" mode of the Porter utility.
+In this mode, Porter emulates (there will be no new records in the database on the target system) exporting all data related to the customer and applies transformation logic for this data.
+Therefore, with the help of Porter, you can check the configuration of the target system before running the migration process.